myzsh/myzsh/modules/jobs/info.md

+# Summary
-#DESC Shows the jobs running in the current terminal session, if any
+Shows the jobs running in the current terminal session, if any